 So here’s where I suggest a little bit of creativity.
 If outlining your novel is not a natural process (it isn’t really for me), then feel free to slot in the chapters as you see fit when you work through your list.
 James Patterson writes out his chapters and then fills in the gaps with words.
 For me, that is too regimented and stops me from writing with the flow that I have always loved about telling stories.

 The beauty of the work that you have done to this point is that it makes your story coherent right from the beginning.
-It annoys me when I read a novel that starts out beautifully and then drops off towards the end, feeling like it was rushed, or just written to get it over with.
+It annoys me when I read a novel that starts out beautifully and then drops off towards the end.
+Endings can feel rushed, or written just to get it over with.
 I think outlining can prevent this kind of sloppiness in the second half of a book.
-As well as giving you a really useful reference for who has done what and when (rather than relying on memory, which is notoriously bad for most of us).
+An outline also gives you a really useful reference for who has done what and when (rather than relying on memory, which is notoriously bad for most of us).

 STEP 5 – Get writing!